Creating a Rain Garden

 Low maintenance, colorful and fragrant.
 The areas around the new garden are less saturated, there's less runoff from the driveway into the stormwater drains.
 No chemical fertilizer needed, no insects except butterflies and dragonflies.
 I added epsom salts to the growing area after i dug out the garden to give them a "green" boost, and about once a month under each plant.
 Location of your garden: anywhere rain puddles and runoff hang around for a few days

 The hardest part is

-utility lines are buried in that side of my front yard, and i'm never feeling lucky.
+as utility lines are buried in that side of my front yard, and i'm never feeling

-Ladybird Johnson Wildflower Center listing of invasive plants
+The Ladybird Johnson Wildflower Center listing of invasive plants.

 Remove all the sod, grass,

-where the water naturally flowed in to create the wet areas in the first place.!
-I outlined the back of mine with
+a small opening where the water naturally flows in to create the wet areas in the first

 I added pea gravel to the

 top to eventually blend in with the other gardens